peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 **Throws:**

-* <code>java.lang.UnsupportedOperationException</code> - This message is a "multipart/alternative"
+* <code>java.lang.UnsupportedOperationException</code> - No supported body part was found; see <code>
- message without a supported body part; or this message is a multipart message other than "multipart/alternative"; or this message has no character encoding declared or assumed for it (which is usually the case for non-text messages); or the character encoding is not supported.
+ GetBodyString()</code> for more information.

 ### getContentDisposition
     public final ContentDisposition getContentDisposition() Gets this message's content disposition.
 The content disposition specifies how a user agent should display or otherwise handle this message.
  Can be set to null.
 If set to a disposition or to null, updates the Content-Disposition header field as appropriate.
+(There is no default content disposition if this value is null, and disposition types unrecognized by the application should be treated as "attachment"; see RFC 2183 sec.
+2.8.).

 **Returns:**